Utah Diversion Measurement and Telemetry Program

 • Will be owned, operated, and maintained by the selected applicant after the Program has ended

-Within available funding limits, participation in the Program will cover the cost of measurement and telemetry equipment, engineering and installation support, and operations and maintenance support through 2029.
+Within available funding limits, participation in the Program will cover the cost of measurement and telemetry equipment, including any necessary cellular and data plans, engineering and installation support, and operations and maintenance support through 2029.

 Project applications will be reviewed by the UCRC and the Authority for both eligibility and assessed according to a predetermined set of ranking criteria.
 Based on funding availability and final ranking, projects will be selected.
-The selection process will be described in the application, with a sample ranking criteria sheet included.
+A sample ranking criteria sheet is included in the application and also available on the program website.

 Installation: The projects will be installed by JDE and IEI.
 In select cases, UCRC and JDE may work with qualified applicants who would like to self-install their project.